SreenivasVRao/sreenivasvrao.github.io/_pages/about.md

   - /about.html
 ---

 Hi there.
 I'm Sreenivas, a Masters student at the College of Information & Computer Sciences, at UMass Amherst.
 I love all things Computer Vision and Machine Learning.
-You might know me as the guy behind (that bot)[http://reddit.com/u/riskyclickerbot] from (that website)[http://reddit.com].
+You might know me as the guy behind [that bot](http://reddit.com/u/riskyclickerbot) from [that website](http://reddit.com).

 I grew up in Chennai, India - the land of _idly_ and filter coffee.
-Before coming to UMass, I studied Electronics and Communication Engineering at (SSN College of Engineering)[http://www.ssn.edu.in/].
+Before coming to UMass, I studied Electronics and Communication Engineering at [SSN College of Engineering](http://www.ssn.edu.in/).